Buick GL8: 2022 facelift

+The second generation GL8 was finally discontinued after 15 years of production in February 2025 with the closure of the SAIC-GM Norsom assembly plant.

-GL8 ES Lu Zun / GL8 Avenir / GL8 Lu Shang / GL8 Onshore Business
+GL8 ES Lu Zun/Lu Shang

-The third generation GL8 debuted in China in October 2016; dubbed the GL8 ES and was sold alongside the second generation model.
+The third generation GL8 debuted in China in October 2016 and was marketed as the GL8 ES, and GL8 Avenir for the top trim.
+It was initially sold alongside the first generation model, and soon afterwards was sold alongside the second generation model since 2017.

-The Buick GL8 ES received a complete exterior overhaul using the newly introduced winged Buick grille treatment, as well as a redesigned roofline.
+The Buick GL8 ES and Avenir received a complete exterior overhaul using the newly introduced winged Buick grille treatment, as well as a redesigned roofline.
 The entire engine lineup was replaced by a 2.0-liter turbocharged inline-four producing 253 hp.

-The previous generation was sold as 25S with a 2.5-liter inline-four in the new base model.
-The new version is based on an updated version of the same platform, abandoning the current torsion beam rear suspension in favor of a new independent setup.
+The GL8 ES and Avenir is based on an updated version of the same platform, abandoning the previous torsion beam rear suspension in favor of a new independent setup.